redeclipse/redeclipse.github.io/docs/Weapons-Guide.md

 ### Status effects

 Some weapons induce status ailments that inflict some damage over time and last for about five seconds.
 Useful to delay enemy health recovery.
 Multiple effects can be stacked.

-#### Shock

-Slows down movement greatly.
-Deals 2 damage per second.
-Caused by the zapper and by mines.

-#### Burn

-Deals 3 damage per second.
-Can be negated with the secondary fire of the flamer or by entering water (as long as you are at least half submerged).
-Caused by grenades, rockets and the flamer.

-#### Bleed

-Deals 3 damage per second.
-Caused by the secondary fire of the shotgun and by the sword.
+See the [main article](Status-effects) for more.

 ### Anatomy